mikeqd/sveltekit-todo-app/README.md

-# Welcome to my ToDo built with SvelteKit and SkeletonCSS!
+# Welcome to my ToDo App built with SvelteKit and SkeletonCSS!
 This is a simple ToDo application but with `SvelteKit` and `SkeletonCSS`.

 ## What's in this project?